Postpartum Depression vs. Postpartum Psychosis

 Biological Factors

-- Hormonal shifts after delivery: After childbirth, levels of estrogen and progesterone drop sharply.
-For some parents, this rapid change can affect mood regulation and trigger depressive or psychotic symptoms.
+1. Hormonal shifts after delivery: After childbirth, levels of estrogen and progesterone drop sharply.
+For some parents, this rapid change can affect mood regulation and trigger depressive or psychotic symptoms, especially in those already sensitive to hormonal fluctuations.

-- Sleep deprivation: Caring for a newborn often means fragmented sleep and exhaustion.
-Lack of restorative sleep can amplify mood swings and worsen anxiety.
+2. Sleep deprivation: Caring for a newborn often means fragmented sleep and exhaustion.
+Lack of restorative sleep can amplify mood swings, worsen anxiety, and in rare cases, trigger postpartum psychosis in those with underlying vulnerabilities.

-- Genetic vulnerability: A personal or family history of bipolar disorder, schizophrenia, or other mood disorders increases risk.
+3. Genetic vulnerability: A personal or family history of bipolar disorder, schizophrenia, or other mood disorders increases risk.
+For example, individuals with a history of bipolar disorder are particularly susceptible to postpartum psychosis.

-- Neurochemical changes: Pregnancy and childbirth affect neurotransmitters such as serotonin and dopamine.
+4. Neurochemical changes: Pregnancy and childbirth affect neurotransmitters such as serotonin and dopamine.
+Imbalances in these brain chemicals can contribute to mood dysregulation, anxiety, and depression.

 Psychological and Social Factors